-3. Combination Inlets On Grade inlets may be used, with the permission of the City Engineer, in areas where a depressed inlet cannot be constructed.
-The "Sweeper" curb inlet capacity, that portion of inlet, which does not have a grate, will be calculated as if it was operating along.
-The flow which bypasses the "Sweeper" inlets will then be used for the sizing of the combination inlet on grade.
-The capacity of the combination inlet on grade is equivalent to the sum of 50% of the capacity of the grate of the combination inlet on grade is equivalent to the sum of 50% of the capacity of the grate inlet on grade as determined above and 50% of the capacity of the curb inlet on graded as determined above.
+"Sweeper" inlets will then be used for the sizing of the combination ~~integrate with on grade a 50% clogging factor.
+The capacity of the combination inlet on grade is equivalent to the sum of 50% of the capacity of the grate of the combination inlet on grade is equivalent to the sum of 50% of the capacity of the grate inlet on grade as determined above and 50% of the capacity of the curb inlet on grade as determined above.~~

-4. Slot Inlets On Grade may only be used with the permission of the City Engineer.
-If slot inlets are allowed, the inlet capacity shall be calculated by equations for a curb inlet found as discussed above and the manufacturer's design guidelines.
+E.4.
+Slot Inlets On Grade may only be used with the permission of the City Engineer.
+If slot inlets are allowed, the inlet capacity shall be calculated ~~as described in chapter 10 section 5 of the HDM or by equations for a curb inlet found as discussed above and~~ the manufacturer's design guidelines.
 The more conservative method of the two shall be used.